 - XX3312 Enhanced Professional Internship Programme is conducted in Semester 1 (August to December) or Semester 2 (January to May).
 Students should spend atleast 18 weeks in an organisation for 12 Modular Credits.
 Students majoring in Chemistry, Computational Biology, Mathematics, Applied Mathematics, Quantitative Finance, Life Sciences, Physics and Statistics may participate.

 During the internship, students work with a supervisor in the organisation.
 They are required to prepare a Work Plan, document their experiences in a Weekly Journal, and submit a Final Report to their Academic Advisor at the Faculty.
-An additional Progress Report is required for XX3312.

 Employers offering internships will have to register with the Faculty during the semester before the internship.